Your definitive guide to launching your start-up in Canada in 2025 and beyond.

 Your definitive guide to launching your start-up in Canada in 2025.

 Foreign entrepreneurs can gain permanent residence in Canada by starting innovative businesses through Canada’s start-up visa.
-The program offers a pathway for entrepreneurs and their families to relocate to Canada, emphasizing the eligibility requirements, application process, and potential for securing permanent residence.
+Immigration, Refugees and Citizenship Canada (IRCC) is responsible for processing applications and granting permanent residency through the program.
+The program is specifically designed for immigrant entrepreneurs seeking to establish innovative businesses in Canada.
+The program offers a pathway to permanent residency for immigrant entrepreneurs and their families to relocate to Canada, emphasizing the eligibility requirements, application process, and potential for securing permanent residence.

 Foreign Entrepreneurs |